-Domatinostat is an orally administered small molecule class I selective HDAC inhibitor.
-It strengthens the body's own anti-tumor immune response, influences the tumor and tumor microenvironment making the tumor more visible to the immune system and facilitates the infiltration of immune cells into the tumor.
+Domatinostat is an orally administered small-molecule class I selective HDAC inhibitor.
+It strengthens the body's own anti-tumor immune response, influences the tumor microenvironment, makes the tumor more visible to the immune system and facilitates the infiltration of immune cells into the tumor.